Translate

 Historic Royal Saudi air force aircraft found in the desert after the Jeddah Kandara airport closes in 1981.

-For years, Jeddah Kandara airport was the gateway to the Western provinces of Saudia Arabia and, for the Hajj pilgrims, the pivotal commencement of their pilgrimage to Medina and Mecca.
+For years, Jeddah Kandara airport was the gateway to the Western provinces of Saudi Arabia and, for Hajj pilgrims, the pivotal starting point of their pilgrimage to Medina and Mecca.

-Looking out across the airport from my advantage point, one could observe a distant group of aircraft dumped in the desert.
+Looking out across the airport from my vantage point, one could see a distant group of aircraft scattered across the desert.
 With temperatures touching 50 degrees Celsius, the heat haze inevitably made serial reading and closer identification of types difficult.

-In 1981, the new King Abdulaziz's airport north of Jeddah city opened with all the latest high tech and glitz, and the now-defunct Kandara airport became a development site.
-As with most construction programmes in Saudi Arabia, speed being the critical factor, a new highway was to be found progressing across the disused airport.
+In 1981, the new King Abdulaziz International Airport, north of Jeddah city, opened with all the latest high-tech and glitz, and the now-defunct Kandara Airport became a development site.
+As with most construction programmes in Saudi Arabia, where speed is the critical factor, a new highway was to be built, progressing across the disused airport.

 Amazingly, the new highway drove straight through that group of dumped aircraft, and once the tarmac was laid, I made a trip to the site.

-It was not that straightforward as with photography banned and many construction workers busy along the route, I would have to be very careful not to be seen, especially photographing military aircraft.
+It was not that straightforward.
+With photography banned and many construction workers busy along the route, I would have to be careful not to be seen, especially when photographing military aircraft.
 Driving out in a GMC pickup truck would allow me to blend in with the work teams.

-Some aircraft had been moved or pushed aside at the site by heavy machinery.
-It was an impressive sight with MK52 Vampires, T-28s, T34s, C-54, A-26 Invader and many more planes dumped in a dust bowl.
+Heavy machinery had moved or pushed aside some aircraft at the site.
+It was an impressive sight, with MK52 Vampires, T-28s, T34s, C-54s, A-26 Invaders, and many more planes dumped in a dust bowl.

-Unfortunately, it was more complex than I had thought not to be visible whilst trying to achieve the photographs.
+Unfortunately, it was more complex than I had thought, and I was trying not to be visible whilst taking the photographs.

-Below are the photographs I took while worrying about a passing police car and puzzled looks from the construction crews.
+Below are the photographs I took while worrying about a passing police car and the construction crews' puzzled looks.

 Looking out over the vast airport's barren desert, you can see the dumped aircraft in the top left-hand corner.
-Rumore was that the Catalina (bottom right) belonged to Jacques Costeau.
+Rumour was that the Catalina (bottom right) belonged to Jacques Cousteau, studying the Red Sea coral reef.

-To my advantage point, photography was always tricky due to the enormous heat haze that was only exaggerated by using a 500mm lens.
+To my disadvantage, photography was always tricky due to the intense heat haze, which was only exacerbated by using a 500mm lens.
 This is one of my last photographs at the old Jeddah airport.

 Driving out to the dust bowl, this is the first view of the wrecks.